Chrizy101/LearningPython/README.md

 # LearningPython

-The purpose of this repository is to get familiarised with github as a programmer
+The purpose of this repository:

+Get familiarised with github as a programmer

-To create and work on Projects
+Create and work on Projects